Zero-Point Forces in Acoustic Waves: Acknowledgements

-It is the author's expressed intent that the guidance, concepts, and designs described remain unpatentable but in the public domain.
-It is his belief that energy derived from the quantum zp is God given for the free and beneficial use by all on His good earth.
+It is the author's contention that specific clues for this work have been Divinely given.
+The author wishes that the guidance, concepts, and designs for the extraction of energy from the ZP field described here remain unpatentable, but stay in the public domain.